 The graphics are deliberately made to look like something from the 90s, hence the low resolution (320 pixels wide).
 Not all gamers of today are comfortable with this style, but for those people I hope the story and gameplay can compensate.

-Since my game is partly a homage to the great adventure games of the early 90s, it will feature a few puzzles based on combining inventory items and using objects in unexpected fashions, which some people may find a bit convoluted, but most obstacles and their solutions will be logical and hopefully less non-sensical than some of the infamous puzzles the genre has been notorious for.
+Since my game is partly a homage to the great adventure games of the early 90s, it does feature a few puzzles based on combining inventory items and using objects in unexpected fashions, which some people may find a bit convoluted, but most obstacles and their solutions are logical and at least make sense.

 There are definitely a few moments of light-heartedness, but hopefully not enough to ruin the rather serious tone of the game.